Traceback-most-recent-call-last/SENSE-Hat-8-Ball-/README.md

 # SENSE-Hat-8-Ball-

 ## Hardware Required:
-1. RPi (Can be any type, but RPi 4 works best, due to its ram.)
+1. Raspberry Pi (Can be any type, but Raspberry Pi 4 works best, due to its ram.)
 2. SENSE Hat (Or Sense Hat emulator)
 ## Software
 1. This file (Be sure to unzip it if you chose Download Zip!)

-## Usage
+## Setup
 1. Be sure you have the Sense hat software package.
 If not, type
 ```terminal
 sudo apt-get update